 Now under new ownership (2021), the food menu features smoked versions of Canadian classics, made with fresh, locally grown ingredients when possible.

-The local theme continues on the drinks menu, with wine and beer from the Okanagan alongside fresh fruit cocktails.
+The local theme continues on the drinks menu, with excellent local wine and beer selection alongside fresh fruit cocktails.

 Deadwood Junction, Greenwood

 Deadwood Junction is more than just a coffee stop!
 In addition to specialty coffees, this vibrant café also serves bubble tea, fruit smoothies, sandwiches, gelato, salads and sweet baked treats.
 A BBQ runs outside during the warmer months as well.

 Inside, you’ll find local artisan products – paintings, pottery, wooden sculptures and more.
 Seating is outside, on the covered deck or sunny lawn.